Fiction in the public interest

 Lauren Jackman

-Head of Communications, Floodlight and OCCRP
+Head of Communications, OCCRP and Floodlight

 Lauren is the communications co-lead for Floodlight and head of communications for OCCRP.
 She has managed communications for a variety of nonprofit and media organizations.
 Previously, she was a television news and White House producer and worked with journalists from more than 30 countries on documentaries and news series.
 She has a bachelor’s degree in journalism and a master’s degree in social entrepreneurship.